-FOCUS AREA: MUNICIPAL FINANCIAL SERVICES MODEL Ensure compaction, managing growth and clustering urban functions within the urban footprint; contain existing lower order settlements (including hamlets) within the current urban footprint except if extended or popular ventures can provide sustainable growth opportunities (e.g. Klapmuts); ensure that all new developments include a 'range of elements' that contribute to a more sustainable urban environment.
+RESPONSIBILITY: FOCUS AREA: MUNICIPAL FINANCIAL SERVICES MODEL Category B Municipalities Ensure compaction, managing growth and clustering urban functions within the urban footprint; contain existing lower order settlements (including hamlets) within the current urban footprint except if extended or popular ventures can provide sustainable growth opportunities (e.g. Klapmuts); ensure that all new developments include a 'range of elements' that contribute to a more sustainable urban environment.
 2. Focus on improving functioning of settlements and achieving design standards; create and apply urban design guidelines for historic precincts within urban areas.
 3. Create sustainable and liveable urban environments by ensuring access and choice to urban markets, services, amenities, and provisions.
 4. Create integration of urban areas through physical (if possible) and socio-economic integration.
 5. Create a functional and sustainable urban open space network.
-Integrate the disadvantaged communities into the urban fabric through infill development on strategically located vacant land and corridor development along the main linkages between these communities and the major concentrations of job opportunities (where possible).
-Consider the significance of infrastructure investment programmes on urban form and structure (developers of all types of property prefer locations where bulk services are available).
-8. Locate high density residential accommodation and business opportunities, from informal street trading to formal shops, offices and factories at the appropriate scale, around clusters of community facilities grouped at the appropriate scale
+6. Integrate the disadvantaged communities into the urban fabric through infill development on strategically located vacant land and corridor development along the main linkages between these communities and the major concentrations of job opportunities (where possible).
+7. Locate high density residential accommodation and business opportunities, from informal street trading to formal shops, offices and factories at the appropriate scale, around clusters of community facilities grouped at the appropriate scale 8.
+Buildings that accommodate community activities, as well as education, health and entrepreneurial development and business and skills training, should be located at points of highest access in urban settlements.

-2.4.1.3 Implementation proposals for Annexure 1; Municipal Impact Analysis Cape Winelands, The Financial Impact of Spatial Growth Patterns.
+2.4.1.1 Implementation proposals for Annexure 1; Municipal Impact Analysis Cape Winelands, The Financial Impact of Spatial Growth Patterns.

-2021/2025 DRAFT CAPE WINELANDS DISTRICT SPATIAL DEVELOPMENT FRAMEWORK Buildings that accommodate community activities, as well as education, health and entrepreneurial development and business and skills training, should be located at points of highest access in urban settlements.
-50% of the five major urban activities (public transport access points, residence, recreation, shopping and employment) should be accessible within walking distance (1000m) of residential dwellings 11.
+2021/2026 CAPE WINELANDS DISTRICT SPATIAL DEVELOPMENT FRAMEWORK PRIORITY: 9.
 Compile neighbourhood plans for the higher-order towns in the district (to also consider the structure, function and purpose of neighbourhoods); complete community-based planning as a prerequisite for sustainable development.
-12. Promote the establishment of integrated development zones.
-PRIORITY: HIGH.
-INDICATORS 1.
-How many residential properties located in the urban edge has been subdivided for additional residential erwen and what is the average density?
-2. How many properties has been rezoned within the urban edge for higher density residential development (flats, group housing?
+10. Promote the establishment of integrated development zones.
+11. Development plans must be developed for each of the gazetted PHSHDAs INDICATORS How many residential properties located in the urban edge has been subdivided for additional residential erwen and what is the average density?
+How many properties has been rezoned within the urban edge for higher density residential development (flats, group housing?
 3. Has different socio economic urban areas based on apartheid spatial planning boundaries been integrated physically through development/urban expansion?
+4. Has Development Plans been drafted for the gazetted PHSHDAs?